mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

 Attendees: Savici, Hahn, Peterson, Whitfield, Zhou, Heybrock, Bush, Markvardsen, Draper, Arnold, Gigg

 * Abins is not currently going to be merged into mantid.
 Anders will talk with the developers about further options for interoperability with mantid.
+* Need to better document/advertise how 2nd/3rd party apps interoperate with mantid.
+This includes solving the "distribution problem."